Independent travel - things to know

-There is a choice of hotels, guest houses, resorts to choose from, with prices typically starting from around US $40 per night for a guest house.
+There is a choice of hotels, guest houses, and resorts to choose from, with prices typically starting from around US $40 per night for a guest house.
 It’s possible to turn up and book on the spot, but is a good idea to book as much as you can in advance.
 Many local islands have hotels/guest houses.

 Male’ has plenty of hotels of various star ratings, as well as guest houses, but no youth hostels.
 The same goes for Hulhumale.

 For those wanting to travel further afield and feeling more adventurous, local island guesthouse stays are an option.

 If you want to push the boat out for a night, or maybe a few nights, it’s possible to book accommodation directly with a resort, either directly or by calling them.
-There are no bargain-basement prices at resorts, but the four-star resorts often a taste of what the Maldives has to offer.
+There are no bargain-basement prices at resorts, but the four-star resorts are often a taste of what the Maldives has to offer.

 Safari boats (also called liveaboards) are another affordable accommodation choice.
 They cruise the islands and are ideal for dive or surf enthusiasts.

 It’s worth noting that it’s illegal for holidaymakers to bring alcohol into the Maldives.
-No alcohol is for sale in the capital city, or any of the inhabited islands, even in guest houses there.
-The exception is the airport island of Hulhule, where travellers can buy alcoholic drinks at Hulhule Island Hotel (HIH).
+No alcohol is for sale in the capital city or any of the inhabited islands, even in guest houses there.
+The exception is the airport island of Hulhule, where travellers can buy alcoholic drinks at the Hulhule Island Hotel (HIH).
 A shuttle bus runs to HIH from the airport.

 Watersports activities are available at the resorts and local islands where there are guesthouses.
 Several dive schools operate in Male’ and Hulhumale, which budget travellers can make bookings with.
 They go out to various sites around North and South Male’ atolls.